Last Reviewed Date: 5/21/2019

 Adoption Date: 07/19/1994

 A library/library media center shall be maintained by each school in the Brockport Central School District.
-Each library shall meet the needs of the pupils and shall provide an adequate complement to the instructional program in the various areas of the curriculum.
-The district shall also employ a certified school library media specialist, unless equivalent service is provided by an alternative arrangement approved by the Commissioner of Education.
+Each library shall provide an adequate complement to the instructional program in the various areas of the curriculum.
+The District shall also employ a certified school library media specialist, unless equivalent service is provided by an alternative arrangement approved by the Commissioner of Education.

 Each school library shall: